 1. Galapagos Islands, Ecuador

-It is quite fitting that my first destination in South America lands the top spot on my Top Ten list.
+My first-ever destination in South America occupies the number 1 spot on my Top Ten list.

 The Galapagos Islands are a cluster of volcanic islets located about 600 miles west of South America’s western shore and belonging to Ecuador.